 Guggenheim Museum Bilbao, Spain; designed by Frank Gehry, 1997

 Architecture is the inescapable art form.
 It surrounds us all, every day of our lives, shaping and conditioning our experience of the world.
-Join George Mason University professor Lisa Passaglia Bauman and examine how architecture has developed and interacted with culture, religion, and history over the centuries.
+Join George Mason University associate professor Lisa Passaglia Bauman and examine how architecture has developed and interacted with culture, religion, and history over the centuries.

 This overview of the Western architectural tradition offers a way to “read” the architecture of the world in a critically informed way.
 As buildings are among the chief artifacts that any society leaves behind, the history of architecture is, at its essence, a history of human civilization.